Chapter 9. Compute Engine:

 9.8.1.
 Flexibility

-GCE is that it’s as flexible as you can get in a cloud computing environment.
+GCE is as flexible as you can get in a cloud computing environment.

 9.8.3.
 Performance